 On average, it is estimated that switching energy providers will save you £200 a year.
 In some case,s this number will amount to £300 or more a year.
 It’s like free money that you wouldn’t have had in your pocket otherwise.

 Luckily for us, the government has laid the cards on the table to provide us with more companies – and higher standards – to choose from.

 The competition that has been created around the energy business has allowed us to enjoy from lower energy bills and a better customer service.
-Two birds kills with one stone – and we didn’t even threw it!
+Two birds killed with one stone – and we didn’t even throw it!

 Here is a secret: small energy companies will usually give you a better deal.
 This is because they don’t have to contribute towards the ECO (Energy Companies Obligation).